Paneer Methi (Methi Malai Paneer) Recipe by Manjula

 Methi Paneer Recipe: A Palate-Pleasing Dish

 Methi Malai Paneer Recipe is a popular party recipe in Indian cuisine.
-This flavorful veg gravy dish is rich in high protein and is gluten free combining the richness of paneer (Indian cottage cheese) with the distinct taste of kasuri methi (fenugreek leaves), creating a harmonious blend of textures and aromas.
+This flavorful veg gravy dish is rich in high protein and gluten-free combining the richness of paneer (Indian cottage cheese) with the distinct taste of kasuri methi (fenugreek leaves), creating a harmonious blend of textures and aromas.

 Kasuri Methi Preparation: Unlocking Aromatic Richness